 Traveling abroad as a young adult is eye opening.
 Kate Garrity was fortunate to grow up around the IFYE organization and always knew she wanted to participate one day.

 Enjoy reading about Michigan’s own Kate Garrity’s experience with IFYE Association on her abroad trip to India.

 Maggie (M): Tell me a little about yourself.

 Kate (K): I grew up in Bath, Michigan, and lived there my whole life.
 I am now 26 years old and have my bachelor’s and master’s degrees.
 I received my undergrad at Michigan State University and my graduate from Appalachian State University—both were in nutrition and dietetics.
 I am currently working in nutrition at a hospital.

-Languages in Switzerland - So what language do people speak in Switzerland, anyways?
+So what language do people speak in Switzerland, anyway?
 The answer depends on where you go.
 Switzerland has 4 official languages; German, French, Italian, and Romansh.
 Of these languages, German is the one that I have heard the most.
 Yet the Swiss actually speak a different language, called Swiss German.